Finesse/froala-editor-paragraph-format-extended-plugin/README.md

 ### Building

 The source code is located in the `src` directory.
-Do the following to modify and build it:
+Do the following to modify and compile it:

 1. Install [node.js](https://nodejs.org/).
 2. Open a console, go to the project root directory and run `npm install`.